yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_serverless_container.html.markdown

 * `url` - Invoke URL of the Yandex Cloud Serverless Container
 * `created_at` - Creation timestamp of the Yandex Cloud Serverless Container
 * `revision_id` - Last revision ID of the Yandex Cloud Serverless Container
+* `connectivity` - Network access.
+If specified the revision will be attached to specified network
+* `connectivity.0.network_id` - Network the revision will have access to